Updated: January 30, 2026

 Types of Properties for Sale in Porto

 In Porto, you can explore various options for both residential real estate and commercial properties.
-Below, we’ll provide you with more information on some of the most common types of each.
+In the section below in this article on Real Estate Investment Porto, we’ll provide you with more information on some of the most common types of each.

-Apartments are the most common property type.
-There are various apartments for sale in Porto, Portugal.
-You can find historic buildings in neighborhoods like Ribeira and Baixa and modern apartments, usually in residential areas like Boavista and Foz do Douro.
+There are various apartments for sale in Porto, Portugal, and they are the most common property type in the city.
+You can find historic buildings in neighborhoods like Ribeira and Baixa, and modern apartments, usually in residential areas like Boavista and Foz do Douro.
 Contemporary apartments combine trendy furnishings, while older apartments focus on more historical styles.

 Townhouses

-Townhouses are an attractive investment option among remote workers, property investors, and families.
-Foreigners who buy property in Porto, Portugal, often choose the coastal town due to various housing developments that blend history with modern amenities.
+Townhouses are an attractive investment option among remote workers, investors, and families.
+Foreigners who invest in real estate in Porto, Portugal, often choose the coastal town due to various housing developments that blend history with modern amenities.

 Penthouses and duplexes